deephacks/westty/readme.md

 The mission is to enable modular and extendable application designs that keep the underlying server runtime process clean from irrevelant dependencies, encouraging frontend technologies such as [angular.js](http://angularjs.org) or [ember.js](http://emberjs.com) maybe with some [Twitter Bootstrap](http://twitter.github.com/bootstrap/) sprayed ontop.
 No servlets, jsp, jsf, jstl or other shenanigans incorporated.
+Static resources and HTTPS/SSL are preferably delegated to a web proxy; such as [nginx](http://wiki.nginx.org/Main) which works really well with westty.

 Westty is _programmatic_ and give users the freedom to implement any mechanism to configure it.
 The server engine starts in around 5 seconds (spent mostly on jar/class scanning) and consumes less than 10mb of JVM heap space.